usa-npn/geoserver-request-builder/README.md

 ```
 The command installs all dependencies listed in the package.json file into a folder called node_modules.

-[Webpack](https://webpack.github.io/) is used to build and bundle the project.
+This project takes advantage of the [angular cli](https://cli.angular.io/) which uses webpack to build and bundle the project.
+An npm build script is setup to trigger this process.

 ```
 cd geoserver-request-builder